fluca1978/fluca1978.github.io/about.md

 However, I did attend the University of Modena and Reggio Emilia from *1997 to 2002 as a student* (yes, I was one of the first students using the "new" engineering department), from *2002 to 2006 as a PhD student and lecturer*.
 If you have been around in those years, chances are we have met.

+<a name="dolphins"></a>
+# Me and the *Dolphins*

+I've swimmed with the dolphins twice, and **it is one of the most exciting experience I've done**.
+Both time I swimmed at the Malta Marine Park, and as far as I can tell it is a place where these great mammals are treated very well.

+The first time I've swimmed was after the *EuroBSD Conference* in 2013, that took place in Malta.
+Reading a magazine on the flight, I learnt about the Marine Park, so I dedicated one day to go visit it and asked for a swim.
+Unluckily, it was required to book your swim slot in advance, but I was lucky enough to get a chance.

+The experience was so incredible that on my tenth wedding anniversary I took my wife and son to do the same experience, and they have been both enthusiast!

 # Contact me